Jump to:

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

+Clinicians should provide patients with evidence-based information on their expected course, advise patients to remain active, and provide information regarding effective self-care options.
 Most patients recover within the expected timeframe noted.
-However, patients presenting with and/or developing additional symptoms such as leg pain, numbness, tingling, weakness, or saddle paresthesias require further evaluation, as those are symptoms suggestive of lumbosacral radiculopathy.
+However, patients presenting with and/or developing additional symptoms, such as lower extremity pain, numbness, tingling, weakness, or saddle paresthesia, require further evaluation, as those are symptoms suggestive of lumbosacral radiculopathy or cauda equina syndrome.

-Cutting Edge/ Emerging and Unique Concepts and Practice
+Cutting Edge/Emerging and Unique Concepts and Practice

-Gaps in the Evidence- Based Knowledge
+Gaps in the Evidence-Based Knowledge

-Treatment controversies include:
+Treatment controversies include

 • type, intensity, and duration of exercise